Lighar/AnimSheet/README.md

 ## ✨ What's New in V2

-AnimSheet V2 is a **complete rewrite** focused on batch processing workflows.
-If you've used V1, you'll notice this version takes a different approach - it's all about handling multiple sprite sheets efficiently in one go.
+AnimSheet V2 is a **complete rewrite** from scratch focused on batch processing workflows.
+If you've used V1, you'll notice this version takes a different approach handling multiple sprite sheets efficiently in one go.

 **V2 brings you:**
 - 📦 **Batch scanning** - Process folders or ZIP archives full of sprite sheets